What Each AI Platform Looks For: Platform-by-Platform Guide

 Crawler: ClaudeBot

 Claude uses Brave Search (not Google or Bing) for web retrieval.
-Its crawl-to-refer ratio is 38,065:1.
-It consumes massive amounts of content but is extremely selective about what it cites.
+It consumes massive amounts of content but is extremely selective about what it recommends.

-What Adymus flags: Disorganized heading structure, vague business descriptions, and content without verifiable claims.
+Common issues: disorganized heading structure, vague business descriptions, and content without verifiable claims.
 Claude also requires ClaudeBot access in your robots.txt.
-Adymus checks all 13 AI crawlers and warns you if any are blocked.

 7. Gemini: Multimodal and Integration